-Kauai Struggles With Severe Flooding, With More Rain In The Forecast
+Kauai Struggles With Severe Flooding, As More Rain Is In The Forecast

 The Hawaiian island of Kauai is struggling to recover from severe flooding caused by a deluge last weekend — and bracing for still more rain forecast over the next few days.